Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Explaining the anomalies

 Here, $h_{\rm SM}$ corresponds to a SM like Higgs Boson with a mass of 95 GeV while $\phi$ is a 2HDM Type-I Higgs state with the same mass.
 The experimental measurements for these three signal strengths around $95$ GeV are expressed as

-Although the ditau excess is most prominent around $100$ GeV and the $b \bar{b}$ excess near $98$ GeV, a search around $95$ GeV could provide a unified explanation for all these three anomalies.
-This is because the mass resolution in the ditau final states is substantially large, and the LEP excess, associated with the $b \bar{b}$ final states, is also broad.
-Therefore, a common origin for these excesses may plausibly reside around $95$ GeV.
+Although the ditau excess is most prominent around $100$ GeV and the $b \Bar{b}$ excess near $98$ GeV, a search around $95$ GeV could provide a unified explanation for all these three anomalies.
+This is because the mass resolution in the ditau final states is substantially large and the LEP excess, associated with the $b \bar{b}$ final states, is also rather broad: therefore, a common origin for these excesses may plausibly reside around $95$ GeV \cite{Azevedo:2023zkg}.

 In our analysis, we have combined the di-photon measurements from the ATLAS and CMS experiments, denoted as $\mu_{\gamma \gamma}^{\rm ATLAS}$ and $\mu_{\gamma \gamma}^{\rm CMS}$, respectively.
 The ATLAS measurement yields a central value of $0.18 \pm 0.1$ \cite{PhysRevD.109.035005} while the CMS measurement yields a central value of $0.33^{+0.19}_{-0.12}$ \cite{Biek_tter_2023}.
-The combined measurement, denoted by $\mu_{\gamma \gamma}^{\rm ATLAS+CMS}$ is determined by taking the average of these two central values, assuming both these measurements are uncorrelated.
-The corresponding combined uncertainty is calculated by adding corresponding uncertainties in quadrature.
-To determine if the observed excess can be explained through our model or otherwise, we perform a $\chi^2$ analysis using the central values $\mu^{\rm exp}$ and the $1 \sigma$ uncertainties $\Delta \mu^{\rm exp}$ associated with the signal related to the excesses as defined in Eq. (\ref{eq:signal_excess}).
+The combined measurement, denoted by $\mu_{\gamma \gamma}^{\rm ATLAS+CMS}$ is determined by taking the average of these two central values, assuming these measurements are uncorrelated.
+The corresponding combined uncertainty is calculated by adding the individual uncertainties in quadrature.
+To determine whether the observed excess can be explained through our model or otherwise, we perform a $\chi^2$ analysis using the central values $\mu^{\rm exp}$ and the $1 \sigma$ uncertainties $\Delta \mu^{\rm exp}$ associated with the signal related to the excesses as defined in Eq. (\ref{eq:signal_excess}).
 The contribution to the $\chi^2$ for each of the channel is calculated using the equation

-Hence, the resulting $\chi^2$ which we will use to determine if the excesses are explained by the 2HDM Type-I, or otherwise, is the following:
+Hence, the resulting $\chi^2$, which we will use to determine if the excesses can be achieved by the allowed region of the parameter space of 2HDM Type-I, or otherwise, is the following:

-We test this BSM scenario into two cases: firstly, we consider both the CP-even and CP-odd (i.e., $\phi=h+A$. except for $b\bar b$ where $\phi=h$) Higgs states simultaneously in explaining the anomaly and, secondly, we only exploit the CP-even Higgs (i.e., $\phi=h$) in order to explain it.
+We test this BSM scenario for two cases: firstly, we consider both the CP-even and CP-odd Higgs states simultaneously (i.e., $\phi=h+A$, except for $b\bar b$ where $\phi=h$ as the CP-odd scalar $A$ does not couple to $ZZ$ mode) in explaining the anomaly and, secondly, we only exploit the CP-even Higgs state (i.e., $\phi=h$) in order to explain it.
 Hence, we align our $H$ state (recall that we have $m_h<m_H$) with the SM Higgs boson, so that $m_H=125$ GeV, and start a Monte Carlo (MC) sampling of the various input parameters.